3rr0r-505/KeySpy/README.md

 <!--
 - Create a `mongoDB Atlas` cluster and use the connection links.
-- Soon the extension will be available on the chrome store.--> `⚠️ It's a Experimental project inspired by Hak5 OMG & still in development.
-If you have any queries feel free to DM me on discord.`
+- Soon the extension will be available on the chrome store.--> `⚠️ It's a Experimental project inspired by Hak5 OMG & still in development.`

 ## Contributing